alw-personal/cookbook/recipes/ramen/tare.md

 - 1 tsp shichimi togarashi

 ## Steps
-1. Combine in pot and heat until alcohol smell is gone
+1. Combine in pot, heat and whisk until alcohol smell is gone